vinipsmaker/deimos/README.md

     npm install jsonrpc

-After this you can require the RPCHandler with
+After this you can require the RpcHandler with

-    var rpc = require("jsonrpc").RPCHandler;
+    var rpc = require("jsonrpc2").RpcHandler;

 Server side node.JS
 -------------------

-Main handler for the RPC request is jsonrpc.RPCHandler - this is a constructor function that handles the RPC request all the way to the final output.
+Main handler for the RPC request is jsonrpc.RpcHandler - this is a constructor function that handles the RPC request all the way to the final output.
 You don't have to call response.end() for example, this is done by the handler object.

-    var RPCHandler = require("jsonrpc").RPCHandler;
+    var RpcHandler = require("jsonrpc2").RpcHandler;
-    new RPCHandler(request, response, RPCMethods, debug=false);
+    new RpcHandler(request, response, rpcMethods, debug=false);

 RPChandler construtor takes the following parameters

  - request: http.ServerRequest object
- - rsponse: http.ServerResponse object
+ - response: http.ServerResponse object
- - RPCMethods: object that holds all the available methods
+ - rpcMethods: object that holds all the available methods
-       RPCMethods: {
+       rpcMethods: {
            method_name: function(rpc){
                rpc.response("hello world!");
            }
        }
-   NB! method names that start with an underscore are private!
  - debug (optional) boolean value indicating if real error messages should be used in case of runtime errors